transcriptaze/vpd/GUIDE.md

    new guide v3+10.16mm
    ```

-3. Add a horizontal guideline to locate inputs, outputs and parameters:
+3. Add a _horizontal guideline_ to position inputs, outputs and parameters:
    ```
    new guide horizontal top+20.32mm
    ```